 Rugby Class I Scenic-Recreational State Natural Area

 Rugby is a 667-acre state natural area located southwest of the town of Historic Rugby in Morgan County on the Cumberland Plateau.
-Little Creek drains through the property and drops into White Oak Creek, which empties into the Big South Fork of the Cumberland River.
-The gorge topography here is much broader and flatter than typical gorges on the plateau and is much more like a large hollow lacking the steep cliffs and rockhouses commonly associated with the plateau.
+Little Creek drains the property until it meets White Oak Creek, which then empties into the Big South Fork of the Cumberland River.
+The gorge topography here is much broader and flatter than typical gorges on the plateau and is much more like a large hollow, lacking the steep cliffs and rockhouses commonly associated with the plateau.

 The forest includes tulip poplar, red maple, and sourwood with northern red oak, white oak, and hickories scattered throughout.
 White pine and Virginia pine can also be observed, although the pines have been severely affected by southern pine beetle infestation.
 American beech is present on both north and south facing lower slopes.
 The forest along Little Creek is comprised of tulip poplar, American beech, red maple, magnolia species, and an occasional red oak.
-The understory consists of hornbeam (Carpinus caroliniana), flowering dogwood (Cornus florida) and saplings of beech, tulip poplar and red maple.
-The shrub layer has spicebush (Lindera benzoin), blueberries (Vaccinium stamineum), mountain camellia (Stewartia ovata), sweet azalea (Rhododendron arborescens), and seedling/saplings of the overstory species.
-The creek area is significantly impacted by the invasive exotic species Japanese spiraea (Spiraea japonica) and other invaders such as multiflora rose.
+The understory consists of hornbeam, flowering dogwood and saplings of beech, tulip poplar and red maple.
+The shrub layer has spicebush, sweet pepperbush (Clethra alnifolia), blueberries, mountain camellia (Stewartia ovata), sweet azalea (Rhododendron arborescens), and seedling/saplings of the overstory species.
+The area is significantly affected by the invasive exotic species Japanese spiraea (Spiraea japonica) and other invaders such as multiflora rose.
 The natural area features several hiking trails maintained by the Historic Rugby community, including the featured Massengale Loop Trail which takes visitors to the remnant remains of an 1860s homestead, the first settlement in this area of the Cumberland Plateau.